io-sea/hestia/test/README.md

 Run cmake in with `-DHESTIA_BUILD_TESTS=ON -DCODE_COVERAGE=ON -DCMAKE_BUILD_TYPE=Debug`.

-Note: You can also comppile with gcc and produce code coverage report with lcov which is default in CI.
+Note: You can also compile with gcc and produce code coverage report with lcov.
+This is default in CI.

 ### Running